render of the demo scene - click to download the zip archive

 To

-create an ies light create a plane mesh and add the
+use an ies light profile create a spotlight and run the

-ies profile file. the light will shine in the
+the ies file.
+The light will shine in the

 direction of the plane's normal.